-Contents Page No First: Statement of procedures taken to complete the governance system during 2022, and methods implemented thereof 02 Second: Statement of ownership and transactions of Board of Directors members and their spouses and children in the company securities during 2022 03 Third: Formation of the Board of Directors 03 Fourth: External Auditor of the Company 14 Fifth: Audit Committee 15 Sixth: Nominations and Remuneration Committee 16 Seventh: Insiders Follow-up and Supervision Committee 17 Eighth: Any other committee (s) approved by the Board of Directors 18 Ninth: Internal Control System 20 Tenth: Details of violations committed during 2022, explaining their causes, how to address them and avoid recurrence in the future 22 Eleventh: Statement of the cash and in-kind contributions made by the Company during 2022 in developing the local community and preserving the environment 22 Twelfth: General information about the company 23
+Contents Page No. First: Statement of procedures taken to complete the governance system during 2023, and methods implemented thereof 02 Second: Statement of ownership and transactions of Board of Directors members and their spouses and children in the company securities during 2023 03 Third: Formation of the Board of Directors 04 Fourth: External Auditor 15 Fifth: Audit Committee 16 Sixth: Nominations and Remuneration Committee 18 Seventh: Insiders' Trading, Follow-up and Supervision Committee 19 Eighth: Any other committee (s) approved by the Board of Directors 20 Ninth: Internal Control System 22 Tenth: Details of violations committed during 2023, explaining their causes, how to address them and avoid recurrence in the future 25 Eleventh: Statement of the cash and in-kind contributions made by the Company during 2023 in developing the local community and preserving the environment 25 Twelfth: General Information about the Company 26

-Abu Dhabi Aviation and its subsidiaries attach great importance to corporate governance and its pivotal role in strengthening its leading position at the local and global levels, by committing to establishing a corporate culture that motivates board members, managers and employees to adhere to the general principles of sound professional conduct.
-Corporate governance includes a set of regulations and legislations that regulate the professional relationship between the company's management, its board of directors, shareholders and other partners.
+Abu Dhabi Aviation and its subsidiaries attach great importance to corporate governance and its pivotal role in strengthening its leading position at the local and global levels, by committing to establishing a corporate culture that motivates board members, managers, and employees to adhere to the general principles of sound professional conduct.
+Corporate governance includes a set of regulations and legislations that regulate the professional relationship between the company's management, its board of directors, shareholders, and other partners.